What’s in your pack?

 This stuff works!
 Gone are the days of trying to pop your bead to get a tube in for flat tires (provided that your wheels are set up tubeless.
 If you're not sure if your bike is set up with tubes or tubeless, find out.
 On a Johnson Pass ride, I got a puncture when I smashed my way over some rocks.
 I got my bacon and fork out and jabbed it into the tire.
 I added my sealant and voilà!
 It held air not only for the rest of the ride but for many rides after until I eventually replaced the tire due to worn tread.

-4. A quick link (aka chain connector, master link, etc.) Make sure you get the right one for your specific drivetrain.
+4. A quick link (aka master link).
+Make sure you get the right one for your specific drivetrain.

 This isn't the most economical tube on the market but it is the smallest and the lightest.
 It's called Tubolito.
 I haven't had to use it yet (thanks to my bacon strips) but it's there just in case and I don't even notice it because it's so tiny.
 I use some painter's tape to keep it rolled up.